brightspot/react-examples/graphql-schema-history/README.md

   }
 ```

 Upload your Brightspot types once again.
-This will generate another schema that gets added to Brightspots schema history and will be the most up-to-date version.
+This will generate another schema that gets added to Brightspot's schema history and will be the most up-to-date version.

 ### Step 2: Compare the schemas